warith-harchaoui/sftp-helper/README.md

     fout.write("A small example of text")

 credentials = sftph.credentials("path/to/sftp_config.json") # or path/to/sftp_config.yaml
-# or nothing in order to fall back to environment variables
+# or nothing in order to fall back on .env or environment variables

 remote_file = credentials["sftp_destination_path"] + "/" + local_file
 url = credentials["sftp_https"] + "/" + local_file